m1k3d/ztb-site-automation/readme.md

 	•	⏱️ Propagation → gateway/cluster readiness can take ~30–60s; bulk_create.py polls.
 	•	🌐 WAN VLAN → typically auto-created; keep or exclude it from CSV to your preference.
 	•	🗃️ History → JSON/CSV under vlans/ provide a change record across pulls/deploys.
+	•	⚡ New: dhcp_service support and default_gateway field in CSV align closer with API behavior.

 ⸻